polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 The [Broker pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\_blank}, along with [Cross Consensus Messaging (XCM)](TODO:update-path){target=\_blank}, enables this functionality to be delegated to the system chain rather than the relay chain.
 Using [XCMP's Upward Message Passing (UMP)](https://wiki.polkadot.network/docs/learn-xcm-transport#ump-upward-message-passing){target=\_blank} to the relay chain allows for core assignments to take place for a task registered on the relay chain.

-The Fellowship RFC [RFC-1: Agile Coretime](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md){target=\_blank} contains the specification for the Coretime system chain and Coretime as a concept.
+The Fellowship RFC [RFC-1: Agile Coretime](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md){target=\_blank} contains the specification for the Coretime system chain and coretime as a concept.

 Besides core management, its responsibilities include: